orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 ..and more.

-It also provide out of the box different reporting output like REST APIS, JMX, CSV files and a prometheus compatible HTTP endpoint.
+It also provides out of the box reporting outputs like REST APIS, JMX, CSV files, and a prometheus compatible HTTP endpoint.

 ### Storage Improvements

-- Indexes - Speed of queries with limit key works provided was improved.
+- Indexes - The speed of queries was improved with the limit keyword.
-- WAL - all segments of WAL have an equal size which fixes the issue with disk overflow in case of long-running transactions. - New option storage.wal.keepSingleSegment (false by default) is introduced to drastically decrease restore time after the crash.
+- WAL - all segments of WAL have an equal size which fixes the issue with disk overflow in case of long-running transactions. - New option storage.wal.keepSingleSegment (false by default) is introduced to drastically decrease restoration time after the crash.
-- Shadow copy strategy was implemented on-disk cache level to improve storage durability.
+- The shadow copy strategy was implemented in the on-disk cache level to improve storage durability.
-- Write disk cache uses asynchronous IO during file writes to improve write throughput by leveraging parallelization potential of SSDs  and decrease latency during write throughputs.
+- The write disk cache uses asynchronous I/O during file writes to improve write throughput by leveraging parallelization potential of SSDs and decreases latency during write throughput.
-- With OrientDB v 3.1 new record serializer is introduced.
-New serializer reduces size of record stored on physical device, and hence it increases query processing speed.
+- A new record serializer is introduced that reduces the size of records stored on the physical device and consequently increases the query processing speed.

 ### Transparent Data Encryption

-AES encryption was introduced on file system level both for data files, WAL and incremental backups.
+AES encryption was introduced on the filesystem level for data files, WAL, and incremental backups.

 ### Predicate-based Security